 Carlos was just 16 when his health started to change.
-One side of his face had swollen, and Nikki But Carlos saw things differently.
-"You have to help feared he was having a severe allergic reaction.
-But people who are struggling with illnesses, Mum.
-You after several hospital visits and reassurances that have to learn to give." nothing was wrong, the strange symptoms kept And give he did.
-Carlos walked and fundraised for coming and going.
-He was a hard-working student Relay For Life every year throughout high school, at school.
-The school nurse frequently urged Nikki even as his undiagnosed illness took hold.
-He only to take him in for further checks, but test after test missed his final year because he was too unwell. came back with nothing definitive.
+One side of his face had swollen, and Nikki feared he was having a severe allergic reaction.
+But after several hospital visits and reassurances that nothing was wrong, the strange symptoms kept coming and going.
+He was a hard-working student at school.
+The school nurse frequently urged Nikki to take him in for further checks, but test after test came back with nothing definitive.

-Devastatingly, Carlos passed away in August 2017.
-It wasn't until Carlos was 18, just three weeks before The loss of Carlos is something Nikki and her he passed, that he was finally diagnosed with whānau carry with them every day.
-But so too is the lymphoma. pride and purpose he left behind.
+It wasn't until Carlos was 18, just three weeks before he passed, that he was finally diagnosed with lymphoma.